danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 `let yPos = [1,2,3,4];` ->
 The `yPos.length` is 4 and that indicates 4 values are being stored in this array: ypos[0] = 1, yPos[1] = 2, yPos[2] = 3, yPos[3] = 4.

+The above two arrays store the x and y center position of each aesterisk.

 Other methods for adding or removing an array index might be useful to know:
-- `array.push(value)` (ref:https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) : To add a value to the end of the array.
+- `array.push(value)`:[^push] To add a value to the end of the array.
 Example: `xPos.push(6)` - this will extend the index to xPos[5] = 6.
-- `array.splice()` (ref: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice): This is to remove a range of an array index, or remove the existing index and replace with new indexes with other values.
+- `array.splice()`:[^spliace] This is to remove a range of an array index, or remove the existing index and replace with new indexes with other values.

 ### 3.10 Conditional statements
 As we have already discussed conditional statements in the previous chapter, it may be easier to follow the code of *Asterisk Painting* (especially line 61).
-It follows the conditional logic (if-then) built into the program in order to know when to move to the next position of the painting.
+It follows the conditional logic (if-then) built into the program in order to know when to move from one asterisk to the other.

 ```javascript
 //sample from Asterisk Painting, see line 61: